MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/06-design-report-in-power-bi-desktop.md

     ![Picture 93](Linked_image_Files/06-my-workspace-new.png)

 1. Review the contents of the workspace.
-Notice the navigation options of All, Content, and Datasets + dataflows.
+Notice the navigation options of All, Content, and Semantic models + dataflows.
-    1. *There are four types of items that can exist in a workspace, and we'll talk about **reports** and **datasets**.*
+    1. *There are four types of items that can exist in a workspace, and we'll talk about **reports** and **semantic models**.*
-    1. *You may need to refresh your Microsoft Edge browser if the dataset is not visible.*
+    1. *You may need to refresh your Microsoft Edge browser if the semantic model is not visible.*
-    1. *When you published the Power BI Desktop file, the data model was published as a dataset.*
+    1. *When you published the Power BI Desktop file, the data model was published as a semantic model.*

 1. To explore the report, select the **Sales Analysis** report.